 - And more

 That said, not all email campaigns will deliver equal results.
-You’ll need to track and analyze the performance of your different email campaigns in order to determine which work best to bring customers back and keep them buying from your Shopify store.#ShopifyMarketing isn’t just about bringing customers in, it’s about establishing a brand that they come to trust and rely on.
+You’ll need to track and analyze the performance of your different email campaigns in order to determine which work best to bring customers back and keep them buying from your Shopify store; there are more than 700 Shopify email marketing apps available on the app store to help you develop and optimize your email marketing campaigns.#ShopifyMarketing isn’t just about bringing customers in, it’s about establishing a brand that they come to trust and rely on.
 Developing a reputable online presence will help bring customers in and keep them there to make a purchase.
 Click To Tweet

 3. Investigate influencer marketing